 VPC firewall rules do not reassemble fragmented TCP packets.
 Therefore, a firewall rule applicable to the TCP protocol can only apply to the first fragment because it contains the TCP header.
 Firewall rules applicable to the TCP protocol do not apply to the subsequent TCP fragments.

 The maximum number of tracked connections in the firewall rule table depends on the number of stateful connections supported by the machine type of the instance.

 Instance machine type Maximum number of stateful connections Shared-core machine types 130,000 Instances with 1–8 vCPUs 130,000 connections per vCPU Instances with more than 8 vCPUs 1,040,000 (130,000×8) connections total

 Every VPC network has two implied firewall rules.
 These rules exist, but are not shown in the Cloud Console:

 Implied allow egress rule.
 An egress rule whose action is

 0.0.0.0/0, and priority is the lowest possible (

-65535) lets any instance send traffic to any destination, except for traffic blocked by GCP.
-Outbound access may be restricted by a higher priority firewall rule.
-Internet access is allowed if no other firewall rules deny outbound traffic and if the instance has an external IP address or uses a NAT instance.
-Refer to Internet access requirements for more details.
+65535) lets any instance send traffic to any destination, except for traffic blocked by Google Cloud.
+A higher priority firewall rule may restrict outbound access.
+Internet access is allowed if no other firewall rules deny outbound traffic and if the instance has an external IP address or uses a Cloud NAT instance.
+For more information, see Internet access requirements.

 deny, source is